-The human skeleton is comprised of the total set of bones that provide the human body a multifunctional structure.
-The adult human skeletal system contains 206 bones!
+Did you know that the adult human skeletal system contains 206 bones?
+The human skeleton provides the body with a multifunctional structure.
 It also consists of the joints, cartilage, tendons, and ligaments that connect them.

 The main functions of the skeletal system are:

-The human skeletal system is divided into two principal subdivisions: the axial and appendicular skeleton.
+The human skeletal system is divided into two main parts:

 The axial skeleton forms the central axis of the human body and is composed of 80 bones that include the bones of the skull, the ossicles of the middle ear, the hyoid bone of the throat, the vertebral column, and the thoracic cage.
-It also provides protection and support for the brain, spinal cord and vital organs, in addition to providing a surface for muscles to attach to.
+It also provides protection and support for the brain, spinal cord, and vital organs and a surface for muscles to attach.

-The appendicular skeleton consists of 126 bones that include both the upper and lower limbs and bones of the shoulders and pelvis.
+The appendicular skeleton supports the appendages.
+It consists of 126 bones that include both the upper and lower limbs, feet, ankles, shoulders, and pelvis.

-The skeletal system is composed of four main fibrous and mineralized connective tissues : bones, ligaments, tendons, and joints.
+The skeletal system is composed of four main types of connective tissue:

 Bone: A rigid form of connective tissue that is part of the skeletal system of vertebrates and is composed principally of calcium.

-Ligament: A small band of dense, white, fibrous elastic tissue.
-Ligaments connect the ends of bones together in order to form a joint.
-They also assist in holding organs in place.
+Ligament: A small band of dense, white, fibrous elastic tissue that connects the ends of bones together form a joint or assists in holding organs in place.

 Tendon: A tough, flexible and inelastic band of fibrous connective tissue that connects muscles to bones.

-Joint: Joints hold the skeleton and support movement.
+Joint: Joints hold the bones of the skeleton together and support movement.
 They can be grouped together by function and structure, such as ball-and-socket, hinge, and pivot joints.

 There are five types of bones in the human skeletal system: long, short, flat, irregular, and sesamoid.

 A distinguishing characteristic of the human skeleton in comparison to other mammals is erect posture.
 Our bodies are, to some extent, similar to a tall building with legs.
-Enormous advantages have been gained from this type of posture with the most prevalent being the freeing of our arms and hands for other functions.
+Enormous advantages have been gained from this type of posture, with the most prevalent being that our arms and hands can be used for other functions.

 Synarthrosis: These immovable and strong joints include skull sutures, the articulations between the teeth and the mandible, and the joint found between the first pair of ribs and the sternum.